 Izakaya Gonpachi 権八

-The main room of the izakaya Kenpachi featured in a scene in the film Kill Bill.
+The main room of the izakaya Gonpachi, featured in a scene from the cult movie Kill Bill.

 Tofu, octopus, edamame (soybeans), assorted tempura (fried vegetables or fish) and other small plates will delight gourmets.